zwjc/zwjc/README.md

 ## 🎯 About Me

 - 🎓 **Education**
-  4th‑year B.Sc. in Industrial Engineering &amp; soon-to-start M.Sc. in Industrial Management and Engineering at KTH.
+  4th‑year B.Sc. in Information & Communication Technology &amp; M.Sc. in Industrial Management and Engineering at KTH.
 - 💡 **Mindset**
   Analytical thinker who cuts through complexity—no fluff, only actionable insights.
 - 🛠️ **Current Focus**